calendreco/mapbox-gl-native/INSTALL.md

 ## 3: Setting up a development environment & building

-This depends on what operating system you're using, and what platform you're developing for:
+This depends on what operating system(s) you're using, and what platform(s) you're developing for:

 **on OS X**